joshmarinacci/node-pureimage/README.md

 PureImage is a pure 100% JavaScript implementation of the HTML Canvas 2D drawing API for NodeJS.
 It has no native dependencies.
 You can use it to resize images, draw text, render badges, convert to grayscale, or anything else you could do with the standard Canvas 2D API.
+It also has additional APIs to save an image as PNG and JPEG.

 Installation
 ==============